Backpacker, Lottie Butler, discovers a hidden secret in Central Laos…

 Moving away from Vang Vieng & Luang Prabang

-In the face of the stifling temperatures of landlocked Laos, most travellers instinctively make a beeline for the boozy oasis of Vang Vieng.
-A statutory stop on the backpacker trail, with an infamous reputation, temperature becomes irrelevant in the blurry haze that is tubing – a headache-inducing whirlwind of dubious-looking makeshift rope swings, buckets of potentially lethal concoctions and false dutch courage.
+In the face of the stifling temperatures of landlocked Laos, most travellers instinctively make a beeline for the riverside oasis of Vang Vieng.
+Once a statutory stop on the backpacker trail, with an infamous reputation, Vang Vieng was the home of ‘Tubing’ – a headache-inducing whirlwind of dubious-looking makeshift rope swings, buckets of potentially lethal concoctions and false Dutch courage.

 Welcome to Tad Lo!